ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 # Notes

-* There are a lot of combinations of charts, graphs, and plots you can generate using the tools in this post, but it is important to remember the old adage: "correlation does not imploy causation".
+* There are a lot of combinations of charts, graphs, and plots you can generate using the tools in this post, but it is important to remember the old adage: "correlation does not imply causation".
 The relationships we talked about in this post are based on a mixture of past research, data, and intuition but may very well not be causal.
 * The chart showing flow of value through the UC system has many assumptions including that salary is actually a measure of value to each UC school, that no employee was fired, and that each UC school is willing to hire employees who work part time at that UC school and part time at another UC school.
 * If you are having trouble finding position titles, it is likely because they are so vague.
-Your best bet is probabaly to go to the UC Compensation website linked in the Data section of this post and look for the position title you want and then enter it into the tool.
+Your best bet is probably to go to the UC Compensation website linked in the Data section of this post and look for the position title you want and then enter it into the tool.

 Thanks for reading and please leave comments!